faanross/foundational_maldev_techniques_in_Golang/002_dll_loaders/README.md

 ⚠️ The code expected to NOT be able to find the function address when loading with LOAD_LIBRARY_AS_DATAFILE, but it actually could
 - LOAD_LIBRARY_AS_DATAFILE doesn't prevent access to the export table (the list of functions)
 - You can still find function addresses with GetProcAddress
-- However, trying to actually call those functions would likely fail (your code didn't attempt this)
+- However, trying to actually call those functions would likely fail (code didn't attempt this)

 ✅ DONT_RESOLVE_DLL_REFERENCES -> confirms the flag correctly prevented the DLL's initialization code from running.